 |Popular in||December||High demand for flights, 5% potential price rise|

 |Cheapest in||October||Best time to find cheap flights, 4% potential price drop|

 |Average price||£600||Average for round-trip flights in septiembre 2020|

 |Round-trip from||£402||From London to Libreville|

 Cheapest prices for Libreville flights by month

-When is the best time to fly to Gabon?
+When is the best time to fly to Libreville?

 Libreville is near the equator and the weather never becomes cold.
 The driest months are from June to August.
 Libreville’s biggest festival is Independence Day on August 17, which is celebrated with parades and dancing displays.
 September to May bring clearer skies, but also the city’s rainy season.
 New Year’s Eve brings a city-wide party to Libreville.
 All year round, Libreville’s beaches are popular with local residents.